 Fish Market: If the stones are wet, they are still alive and growing.
 If they are dry, they are stagnant and no longer forming.

 Dream Lake: the “lake” is an optical illusion that appears much deeper than it is.
 In reality it is only a few inches deep but seems almost bottomless when looking into it’s clear, mirrored depths.

 Skeleton’s Gorge is named because the remains of a young girl were found there.
-The remains are believed to be the remains from a Native American burial ground, There was a sinkhole beneath the burial ground and the remains fell to the averts below.
-The remains that were fund were not complete and are believed to be about 500 years old.
+The remains are believed to be the remains from a Native American burial ground.
+There was a sinkhole beneath the burial ground and the remains fell to the caverns below.
+The remains that were found were incomplete and are believed to be about 500 years old.

 The Princess Column in Skeleton Gorge is named “Princess” in honor of the girl whose remains were found there.

 The main body of the cavern is the largest and driest.
 It is dry because it sits under the cave hill which acts as an umbrella.

 Giant’s Hall is the lowest point in the cavern.